Ménière's Disease (Endolymphatic Hydrops)

 Vestibular suppressants/ Sedatives

-These medicines must often be take following an anti-emetic (anti-nausea) medication so that they are absorbed.
+These medicines must often be taken following an anti-emetic (anti-nausea) medication so that they are absorbed.
 In severe attacks, these medications may be given in injectable form to bring relief.
 These medications may be helpful for several days following an acute attack, but rarely are needed chronically.

 Medicines which reduce the sensation of nausea (such as Compazine or Phenergan) can bring considerable relief during an acute attack.
 Often these are more effective when used as a rectal suppository early in an attack so that the medication may be absorbed and allow additional medications so be taken without being vomited before they can work.